nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_allergies_introduction.md

 The recording and handling of Allergy and Intolerance information has an important role to play in patient safety, not only with regard to clinical decision making but also in the realm of prescribing decision support, where the presence of allergy information linked to causative agents can trigger automated alerts and restrictions when prescribing.

-Given the complexity and depth of the Allergy and Intolerance domain there are significant differences and variations in the implementation of the Allergy and Intolerance concept across GP Systems in terms of structure and terminology.
+Given the complexity and depth of the Allergy and Intolerance domain there are significant differences and variations in the implementation of the Allergy and Intolerance concept across participating systems in terms of structure, terminology and the linkages between terminology and decision support.
 These differences limit the current interoperability of Allergies and Intolerances.

-The GP Connect AllergyIntolerance FHIR resource aims to improve the interoperability of Allergies and Intolerances through a standardised structure and common terminology.
+The GP Connect AllergyIntolerance FHIR resource aims to improve the interoperability of Allergies and Intolerances through convergence towards a standardised structure and common terminology.

-The clinical importance of Allergy and Intolerance information coupled with the variability of implementations across participating systems means that there is a need for clear guidance on the utilisation of the GP Connect AllergyIntolerance resource by both producers and consumers.
+The clinical importance of Allergy and Intolerance information coupled with the variability of implementations across participating systems means that there is a need for clear guidance on the utilisation of the GP Connect AllergyIntolerance resource by both providers and consumers.

 This page provides the required guidance:
 * usage of the FHIR resource elements to represent Allergy and Intolerance concepts from participating systems
-* guidance for producers on the correct representation of Allergy/Intolerance concepts as FHIR resources
+* guidance for providers on the correct representation of Allergy/Intolerance concepts as FHIR resources
 * guidance for consumers on the handling of the FHIR resources in terms of expectations for what can be present in the resource and the handling of variations between systems

 # Roadmap and vision
 The Allergy and Intolerance FHIR resource has been developed to address current Allergy and Intolerance interoperability limitations.
-As such it has been designed to enable a future state in which greater levels of Allergy and Intolerance interoperability are achieved by utilisation of SNOMED CT concepts from a curated Allergy and Intolerance list to describe causative agents in an interoperable manner.
-Interoperability of the codes describing causative agents coupled with linkage of the codes to prescribing decision support in receiving systems should improve the end to end interoperability of Allergy and Intolerance concepts.
-In the current state causative agents are described via a variety of mechanisms (DM+D, supplier specific terminologies), which limits interoperability.
+As such it has been designed to enable a future state in which greater levels of Allergy and Intolerance interoperability are achieved by utilisation of SNOMED CT and DM+D concepts from the specified Allergy and Intolerance subset.

+The FHIR structure and standard is only an enabler for greater drug allergy interoperability.
+Drug allergy interoperability is only achieved when drug allergy concepts are understood by receiving systems i.e. trigger equivalent prescribing decision support.
+Therefore the benefits will not be achieved without participating systems being able to consistently process codes from the defined causative agent subset as concepts capable of triggering prescribing decision support in receiving systems.

+The system change to converge the coding of causative agents to the specified subset and also make the causative agent subset consistently processable by prescribing decision support modules across participating systems falls outside the current scope of this guidance document.

-In the interim state it is expected that with the gradual adoption of the FHIR resource and associated terminologies, interoperability will continue to be partial, improving over time as adoption of the common terminology for describing causative agents increases.
-In the early stages of adoption, causative agents may for example continue to be described with existing terminologies and approaches.
+In the interim state it is expected that with the gradual adoption of the FHIR resource and associated terminologies, drug allergy interoperability will continue to be partial.

-In addition to support for improved interoperability, the AllergyIntolerance resource adopts common approaches for expressing certainty and severity, increasing interoperability of qualifiers associated with Allergies and Intolerances.
+The AllergyIntolerance resource adopts common approaches for expressing certainty and severity, increasing interoperability of qualifiers associated with Allergies and Intolerances.

 Greater expressivity around dates (end dates, onset, occurrence) is also supported.

-It is recognised that current support for the full range of certainty/severity qualifiers is limited across systems and support for the full range of date concepts will also be limited.
+It is recognised that current support for the full range of severity qualifiers is limited and variable across systems and existing support for the full range of date concepts will also be limited.

 It is also recognised that there will be interim challenges in mapping existing Allergy and Intolerance record structures to the AllergyIntolerance resource.
-In some systems, Allergy and Intolerance information may be a post-coordinated tuple of allergy code, reaction/manifestation code and causative agent code.
+In some systems, Allergy and Intolerance information may be a post-coordinated triple of allergy code, reaction/manifestation code and causative agent code.
 In other systems, a single pre-coordinated code serves to describe the Allergy/Intolerance concept and the causative agent.
-In the former case, the AllergyIntolerance resource may not fully support the three coded concepts and in the latter case, there is currently no separate identification of causative agent and reaction/manifestation.
+In the former case, the AllergyIntolerance resource may not fully support the three coded concepts and in the latter case, there is currently no distinct identification of causative agent and reaction/manifestation.